GRE or GMAT

 GRE or GMAT - What Should You Prefer

-Which test should you take, GRE or GMAT?
-This is a common dilemma in the minds of the students who are planning to apply to business and other graduate schools.
+Selecting between the two tests is a common dilemma in the minds of the students who are planning to apply to business and other graduate schools.
 In this article, the benefits and drawbacks of the two tests are discussed.
 You will also understand how to make the choice between these tests in your own individual case.

 How to Select Which Test to Take?